WisePace/go-email-scraper/README.md

 2. Run the scraper:
     ```sh
-    go run main.go
+    email-scraper
     ```

-3. The scraper will read the domains from `domains.txt`, scrape emails, and append them to `email_list.txt`.
+The scraper will read the domains from `domains.txt`, scrape emails, and append them to `email_list.txt`.

 Logs will be written to `app.log` and `error.log`.

 ## Configuration